patients & caregivers

 Description

 Zeus, the great thunderbolt-wielding god of the sky in ancient Greek mythology, was once felled by an unstoppable growth in his head.
 Relief came only when Athena, the goddess of wisdom, was released from the confines of his skull.
 In THUNDERBBOLT-1, we hope to similarly unburden our patients through investigating ERAS-801 in glioblastoma (GBM), a devastating cancer of the brain.
 ERAS-801 is a highly brain-penetrant targeted inhibitor of EGFR, a protein programmed by the erbb1 gene.
 Much like the precision of Zeus’ thunderbolt, ERAS-801 is specifically designed to target GBM driven by alterations to erbb1 / EGFR.
 And, in the spirit of Athena, we hope that this investigation will shed more light on this disease, from predictive biomarkers to possible cures.
-THUNDERBBOLT-1 is currently underway studying safety and activity in patients with recurrent GBM.
+The THUNDERBBOLT-1 trial is currently underway studying safety and activity in patients with recurrent GBM.

 For any questions about our clinical trials, please contact us via email at clinicaltrials@erasca.com